Javier-Machin/nyt-search-challenge/README.md

 ## Setup

-- Create a file named `.env` in the root of the project, add the variable `REACT_APP_NYT_API_KEY=` and set your NYT API key as the value.
+- Create a file named `.env` in the root of the project, add the variable `REACT_APP_NYT_API_KEY=` and set your New York Times API key as the value.
 - `npm install`
 - `npm start` to run the development server
 - `npm test` to run the tests, it will display a coverage report and generate a HTML version of it in the `coverage` folder.
 Explore it by openning the `index.html` file found inside the folder with your web browser.